ldv-klever/cif/docs/aoc.rst

   * Various forms of array assignment.
   * The outdated form of providing function parameters.

-* `parameter-type-list` does not support \"\...\" that designates of a list of arbitrary function parameters of arbitrary length including zero (it is supported at the level of `declaration-specifiers` which is discussed below).
+* `parameter-type-list` does not support \"\...\" that designates a list of arbitrary function parameters of arbitrary length (it is supported at the level of `declaration-specifiers` which is discussed below).
 * The `direct-abstract-declarator` definition does not support various forms of array assignment.
 * `declaration-specifiers` additionally supports:

-  * Wildcard \"..\" capturing a list of arbitrary function parameters of arbitrary length including zero.
+  * Wildcard \"..\" capturing a list of arbitrary function parameters of arbitrary length.
-  * \"\...\" that designates of a list of arbitrary function parameters of arbitrary length including zero.
+  * \"\...\" that designates a list of arbitrary function parameters of arbitrary length.
     This works only for declarations from `parameter-list`.

 * The `type-specifier` definition supports universal type specifier \"$\" in addition.